fish-hue/2023_Make-Rainbow-Table/README.md

 ## Using the Generated Rainbow Table

+You can just run this command in the terminal, add chmod +x if you prefer

     $ bash htcheck.sh

 This is an overly simple script that will search a given database for a given hash, and provide the plaintext output found, if any.